 Sometimes I look back on my career as a copywriter and content marketer… and I wonder how I even managed to feed my family and keep the bills paid in those early days.
-It’s a wonder I didn’t run off every single prospective client with the poor quality of my “proposals.”
+It’s a wonder I didn’t run off every single prospective client with the poor quality of my freelance copywriting “proposals.”

-During the first year or so of chasing clients, every proposal I sent was typed up in an email in a direct response to a query for business.
+During the first year or so of chasing clients, every writing proposal I sent was typed up in an email in a direct response to a query for business.
 I probably lost as many as I landed, if not more.
 At the time I thought it was price, experience (or lack thereof) or some other factor.
 The fact is a lot of it had to do with the proposal itself.

-A good proposal serves two purposes.
+A good freelance copywriting proposal serves two purposes.
 First, it explains the core concept of your service in a simple and logical way that it easy to understand, effectively communicating your services and what you’ll provide to the prospective client.

 Second, it’s a sales tool; you’re showing the prospect how it will benefit them and why it’s in their best interest to hire you.
 That means you have to be persuasive, compelling and the content has to be well written.